 CONSERVATION POSTER CONTEST - County Level

-Washington County's K-12th grade students are invited to participate in the 2014 Conservation Poster Contest.
-This year's theme is now "Dig Deeper-Mysteries In The Soil".
-All posters shall be submitted to the Land & Water Conservation Division in West Bend by Monday, December 30, 2013.
+Washington County's K-12th grade students were invited to participate in the 2014 Conservation Poster Contest.
+This year's theme was "Dig Deeper-Mysteries In The Soil".
+All posters were submitted to the Land & Water Conservation Division in West Bend by Monday, December 30, 2013.
 Awards will be given to the 1st, 2nd and 3rd place poster from each category.
 The 1st place winner (from each catergory) will be entered into the next level of competition and from there possibly move on to State.
 Congratulations to Ben McMeeken (Allenton-gr.4) for taking home the gold at State and now a contender for Nationals.

 Informational Letter (pdf)